 ITP is the most comprehensive and can be triggered when you are subject to a hazard resulting in a level of disability above 55% (Metflife).
 Unfortunately, no one is free from having a heart attack or even an accident that puts us in a wheelchair.
 ITP is, for that reason, the most advisable coverage – at least because it automatically pays for the house.

 IAD is more restrictive since it can only be triggered when the level of disability of the loan holder is so high, practically in a vegetative state, and dependent on third-party support.

 As an insurance beneficiary, you should choose the covers according to the risks you might be most prone to.
 For example, if your family has a history of heart disease at a young age, make sure that you take out the coverage that safeguards these eventualities.
 So, besides the most common covers mentioned above, consider including covers like:

 The Life Insurance premium is the amount to be paid for the insurance.
 It is calculated according to the insured capital and the age of the holders.

-Given this, it’s a standard practice for insurance companies to ask their potential clients for medical examinations, medical history, or common family diseases.
-Be prepared to have a thorough analysis done to your current condition.
+The outstanding capital – is the amount of capital due by the borrowers.
+Given this, it’s a standard practice for insurance companies to ask their potential clients for their medical history, or common family diseases.

 Generally, the payments of a home Life Insurance are made on a monthly basis.
 Although the insured capital is constant, the premium is updated every year, and this is not a negligible feature.